Richard A. Gorsuch was born on June 17, 1894, at Bidwell near Mill Run, Fayette County, PA the youngest son of Richard M. and Martha (Minerd) Gorsuch.

 In the mid-1950s, Richard earned a living as a coal miner and resided with his wife at 603 East Main Street in Somerset.

-Richard was afflicted with heart disease and died at the age of 60 on Dec.
-11, 1954, at the age of 60.
+Richard was afflicted with heart disease.
+While cutting Christmas trees on their farm near Bakersville, PA, he suffered a heart attack and died at the age of 60 on Dec.
+11, 1954.
 Burial was in Somerset County Memorial Park.

 In November 1968, she transferred real estate to her son in Jefferson Township.